savonarola/pulse-meter/README.md

     end
     ```

-2. Second way to integrate lib is to define it in config.ru:
+2. Second way is to integrate lib is to define dashboard in config.ru:

     + Write entry like in previous paragraph or right down in the config/application.rb

     + modify your config.ru as below:

     ```ruby
     # config.ru

     # This file is used by Rack-based servers to start the application.
     require ::File.expand_path('../config/environment',  __FILE__)

     map "/" do
       run RailsApp::Application
     end

     map "/dashboard" do
       run RailsApp::Dashboard::Panel.entry
     end
     ```

-Don't forget to initialize redis-database for pulse-meter and define counters (for example in config/settings.yml).
+Don't forget to initialize redis database for `PulseMeter` and define sensors (using `config/settings.yml` and `PulseMeter::Sensor::Configuration` or somehow else).

 ## Installation